Stationary and moving bright solitons in Bose-Einstein condensates with spin-orbit coupling in a Zeeman field: Matter-wave solitons and their existence and stability domains

 \subsection{With a Zeeman field}

-For the case that the Zeeman field exists ($p\neq0$), $\psi_{+1}$ and $\psi_{-1}$ in Eq.~\eqref{eq1} are no longer equivalent.
-It is difficult to obtain exact analytical solutions, so we choice the numerical method to find PW and SW solitons of Eq.~\eqref{eq1}, including moving and stationary solitons.
+For the case that the Zeeman field exists ($p\neq0$), $\psi_{+1}$ and $\psi_{-1}$ in equation~\eqref{eq1} are no longer equivalent.
+It is difficult to obtain exact analytical solutions, so we use the numerical method to find PW and SW solitons of equation~\eqref{eq1}, including stationary and moving solitons.
 In addition, we only consider the case of $p>0$ because it is symmetrical with the case of $p<0$.

-We still analyze from the perspective of energy spectrum.
+We still analyze from the perspective of the energy spectrum.
 In the moving frame, the lowest branch becomes

 $v$, $\gamma$ and $p$ affect the number of local minimums of $E_-$, which determines the types of solitons in the system.
-In addition, we know that $\gamma$ is the only reason why $E_-$ has a double-valley structure.
-Drawing $E_-$ for different $v$ and $p$, as shown in Fig.~\ref{fig5a}.
+We know that $\gamma$ is the only reason why $E_-$ has a double-valley structure.
+The structure of $E_-$ and the curvatures at the local minimum points are depicted in figures~\ref{fig5a} and \ref{fig5b}.

-We find that the increase of $p$ causes $k_+$ and $k_-$ to approach each other, and the two local minimums to decrease. $v$ makes one of the local minimums increase and the other decrease.
+We find that the increase of $p$ causes $k_+$ and $k_-$ to approach each other, and the two local minimums and their corresponding curvatures both decrease. $v$ makes one of the local minimums (the two corresponding curvatures) increase and the other decrease.
 Whether $v$ or $p$ become large enough, the double-valley structure of $E_-$ is broken.
 In this case, there are only PW solitons and no SW solitons in the system.
 Basing on the number of local minimums of $E_-$, we obtain the existence domains of different types of solitons.
-As shown in Fig.~\ref{fig5b}, the orange solid lines determined by $\gamma$ divide the plane ($v,p$) into three areas when $\gamma=1.5$.
-Zero momentum solitons only exist in the case of $p>\gamma^2$ and $v=0$, except in this case, there are always PW solitons present.
+As shown in figure~\ref{fig5c}, the orange solid lines determined by $\gamma$ divide the plane ($v,p$) into three areas when $\gamma=1.5$.
+ZM solitons only exist in the case of $p>\gamma^2$ and $v=0$, except in this case, there are always PW solitons present.
 SW solitons exist in the area with small absolute values of $p$ and $v$.
 When $\mu$ is fixed, these bright solitons only exist in the semi-ellipse area surrounded by the purple dashed line.
 The larger $\mu$, the smaller the semi-ellipse area.
 Next, we mainly discuss PW and SW solitons.